bbarres/Realtime/README.md

 For reproducibility purpose, you will find all the information about the versions of R, Rstudio, OS etc., as well as the list and version number of the packages used at the time of publishing this script in the **session_info.txt** file.

-## SAS Data sets (/dataSAS)
+## SAS Datasets (/dataSAS)
-In this section, you will find the list of the data sets used in this study for SAS analyses.
+In this section, you will find the list of the datasets used in this study for SAS analyses.
 The data files can be found in the "dataSAS" folder.
 For the data tables, the name of the different variables are listed and explained as well.
-There are 2 data sets used in this study for analyses in SAS.
+There are 2 datasets used in this study for analyses in SAS.
-- **RT_pop.csv:** the main data set which includes the information for all individuals:
+- **RT_pop.csv:** the main dataset which includes the information for all individuals:
     - *Ind:* unique identification number for each sample
     - *fameff:* which family the individual belongs to ("1", "9", "11", "27", "45", "48", "51", "70", "71", "72", "73", "74", "75", "76", "77")
     - *bloc:*	block ID in the experimental design